The Role of Self-Compassion in Healing

 When the threat feels inescapable, the nervous system can also trigger the freeze response.
 This is where the body becomes immobile, and functions like speech or movement may become impaired.
 This state is controlled by the dorsal vagal complex, part of the PNS.
 The dorsal vagal shutdown is a more extreme response, leading to feelings of dissociation, numbness and a sense of disconnection from reality.

-Chronic stress and trauma disrupts the regulation of the nervous system, often leaving individuals stuck in patterns of chronic stress, anxiety, or the freeze response.
-Incorporating self-compassion into practices such as somatic therapies and mind-body healing approaches can significantly enhance their effectiveness.
+Long-term stress and overwhelming experiences can make it harder for the nervous system to find balance, often leaving individuals stuck in patterns of chronic stress, anxiety, or the freeze response.
+Incorporating self-compassion into practices such as somatic therapies and mind-body healing approaches can gently support these processes.

 Here’s how -